ORIGYN-SA/minting-starter/README.md

 # Using the Origyn ICX-Proxy

-When Origyn NFTs are deployed in production, the URLs point at a reverse proxy and the proxy interacts with the canister to fetch and cache files.
+When Origyn NFTs are deployed to the IC mainnet, the URLs point at a reverse proxy and the proxy interacts with the canister to fetch and cache files.
 This enables smooth streaming of videos and fast loading of high resolution images.

 If your NFT collection has large media files, you may want to test it locally with the proxy.